This article describes the steps required to set up your new system.

 Questions to Guide Additional System Setup

-Below are some questions to help you make decisions about additional setup.
+Below are some questions to help you make decisions about the additional setup.
 All of the items discussed are optional.
 For example, if you don't define organization types, you won't be prompted for organization type when using the system, but that doesn't prevent you from making reservations.

 Do you arrange the tables and chairs in rooms before events?